5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/README.md

-# Enabling Brightness Shortcut Keys
+# Enabling Brightness Key Shortcuts

 SSDT Hotpatches to enable Brightness Shortcut Keys for various Laptop models (Asus, Lenovo, Xiaoxin, Dell, et al.).
 They have to be paired with the binary renames mentioned in the .dsl files.